harvardnlp/harvardnlp.github.io/NamedTensor2.md

-So everything was the same as before, except that the distribution propagates our dimension labels through to the end.
+Everything is the same as before, except that the distribution propagates our dimension labels through to the end.
 This really comes in handy when you want to do some plots.
 Here was enumerate over the samples from each distribution and plot the samples.

 {% highlight python %}